Caribbean: Biodiversity

 Many of the ecosystems of the Caribbean islands have been devastated by deforestation, pollution, and human encroachment.
 The arrival of the first humans is correlated with extinction of giant owls and dwarf ground sloths.
 The hotspot contains dozens of highly threatened animals (ranging from birds, to mammals and reptiles), fungi and plants.
 Examples of threatened animals include the Puerto Rican amazon, two species of solenodon (giant shrews) in Cuba and the Hispaniola island, and the Cuban crocodile.

 The region's coral reefs, which contain about 70 species of hard corals and from 500 to 700 species of reef-associated fishes have undergone rapid decline in ecosystem integrity in recent years, and are considered particularly vulnerable to global warming and ocean acidification.
-According to a UNEP report, the Caribbean coral reefs might get extinct in next 20 years due to population explosion along the coast lines, overfishing, the pollution of coastal areas and global warming.
+According to a UNEP report, the Caribbean coral reefs might go extinct in next 20 years due to human population explosion along the coast lines, overfishing, the pollution of coastal areas and global warming.

 Some Caribbean islands have terrain that Europeans found suitable for cultivation for agriculture.
 Tobacco was an important early crop during the colonial era, but was eventually overtaken by sugarcane production as the region's staple crop.
 Sugar was produced from sugarcane for export to Europe.
 Cuba and Barbados were historically the largest producers of sugar.
 The tropical plantation system thus came to dominate Caribbean settlement.
 Other islands were found to have terrain unsuited for agriculture, for example Dominica, which remains heavily forested.
 The islands in the southern Lesser Antilles, Aruba, Bonaire and Curaçao, are extremely arid, making them unsuitable for agriculture.
 However, they have salt pans that were exploited by the Dutch.
 Sea water was pumped into shallow ponds, producing coarse salt when the water evaporated.